So, you’ve bought a carbon steel pan. But, if the pan isn’t seasoned properly, you will realize that it is not a good as your old cast iron pan.

 - Seasoning also improves the performance of the carbon steel pan, as it allows it to have a non-stick surface, which you can only find in modern Teflon coatings.

 - When you season your pan properly, it becomes a great option for cooking eggs, crepes, blini, pancakes, and other amazing meals.
-You should understand that traditional crepe and omelet pans are made from a carbons steel material.
+You should understand that traditional crepe and omelet pans are made from a carbon steel material.

 Seasoning carbon steel is not a challenging task as it sounds.
 The process is also easier than seasoning cast iron.